eivenvector/trustar-balerion/README.md

 - copy `application_properties.ini` in the `balerion` directory to the `scripts` directory
 - To use a different Neo4j DataBase edit the file `application_properties.ini`.
 Currently it is setup to connect to a local Neo4j instance
-- Inside the `scripts` directory you can find the script that you can run to compute the probabilities by giving an indicator and a class type as inputs.
+- Inside the `scripts` directory you can find the script `balerion_bayes.py` that you can run to compute the probabilities.
+It takes an input indicator value and a classification indicator type as inputs.
-The class type can be either `malware`or `campaign`
+The classification indicator type can either be `malware`or `campaign`

 ```shell
     $ cd scripts
     $ python balerion_bayes.py -i f34d5f2d4577ed6d9ceec516c1f5a744 -c malware
 ```
+- Inside the `scripts` directory you can also find the script `balerion_ingest.py` that can be used to persist data in a Neo4j DB